Inwerpsel/planet4-master-theme/README.md

 ## How to use this theme in planet4

-You can use the theme in Wordpress directly, by including it at your `composer.json` file:
+You can use the theme in WordPress directly, by including it at your `composer.json` file:
 ```
 "require": {
     ...